Skip to content

 • if: $VAR != ""

-You can check if a variable exists:
+You can check for the existence of a variable:

 • if: $VAR